varunee22b069/aXiom_Linux_Kernel_Module/README_FIRMWARE.md

 ## License

 This driver is licensed under the GNU General Public License v2.0.
-See the `SPDX-License-Identifier` in each source file.

 ## Authors

-Karthik Choda <Karthik.Choda@harman.com> \
+Karthik Choda <karthikchoda0110@gmail.com> \
-Varun Rajesh <Vaddi.Rajesh@harman.com>
+Varun Rajesh <ee22b069@smail.iitm.ac.in>>

 ## Maintainer Note

 This version is a cleaned-up and functional port of vendor-provided Python-based firmware/configuration flashing logic, now integrated as a Linux kernel module with a character device and ioctl interface.

-Some existing author tags were temporarily removed due to unclear source contribution across vendor and upstream.
-This will be re-evaluated with maintainers once the contribution history is clarified.